Port Authority of New York and New Jersey

 To reactivate this important architectural building and to enhance customer service at New York City’s largest airport, the PANYNJ was seeking a private developer to adaptively-reuse the Flight Center as a boutique lodging facility.
 The first step, a Request for Qualifications, would qualify developer teams that demonstrated the sufficient architectural and technical expertise to undertake such an important redevelopment, and would also require teams to provide high-level design concepts for the redeveloped Flight Center to ensure compatibility with the historic requirements.
 The second step was a detailed Request for Proposals, which was sent only to those teams that were prequalified, and required respondents to provide more extensive designs, financial pro formas and proposals for long-term ground lease structures.

 RESGroup worked with PANYNJ staff to draft the RFQ and RFP, and assisted in the analysis of the developer selection responses to both documents.
-RESGroup provided analytical support to the selection of the final developer, and is currently assisting in the negotiations of the business terms of the long-term ground lease.
+RESGroup provided analytical support to the selection of the final developer, and assisted in the negotiations of the business terms of the long-term ground lease.